 - Jonathan Scott – Conservationist, award winning wildlife photographer, author and big cat specialist

-- Students complete a one year work placement upon completion of Stage 2.
+- Work placements on these programmes provide students with the opportunity to utilise the practical skills gained during the teaching of their degree and apply these in a work environment.
 Past students have gained work placement within organisations such as Northern Ireland Environment Agency, Castle Espie, National Trust, North Atlantic Whale Foundation, Ulster Wildlife Trust, Health Service, and many more.

-Kerri McCrea Manager & Co-Founder of Kindred Spirit Elephant Sanctuary, Thailand and QUB Zoology graduate.
+Kerri McCrea Manager & Co-Founder of Kindred Spirit Elephant Sanctuary, Thailand and Queen's Zoology graduate.